 Shock wave therapy

-Pain relief through high-energy pressure pulses
+Pain relief through high-energy pressure impulses

 Definition